 When we turn on the TV, we’re expecting to be entertained on some level.
 It doesn’t matter if it’s HBO or CNBC.
 Now, we may not think about it that way, but producers focused on attracting eyeballs.
 I always remind myself that there is an entertainment element to the Financial ‘news’.
 It isn’t meant for investors, but for traders, people who believe speed is paramount.

 “The most surprising development about the expanding world of abundance in the 21st century is that it most richly rewards those individuals who are increasingly grateful for every aspect of the extraordinary world that is being created around them.
 To the degree that you are grateful for what you have, you will get more of what you want.”

-– Dan Sullivan, founder of Strategic Coach®
+– Dan Sullivan, author and founder of Strategic Coach®

 As we approach the holiday season, I’d like to offer all of our readers my most sincere best wishes for a wonderful Thanksgiving next week.
 We at Concentus are thankful to have you as part of our community!